RokLenarcic/clj-rest-client/README.md

 The endpoint definition is a list or vector (in this example a list), which contains the following:

-- a symbol, name of function to be declared
+- a symbol, name of a function to be declared
-- an optional spec that is applied to conformed parameter list
+- an optional spec that is applied to the conformed parameter list
-- an argument vector, must contain alternating parameter names and parameter specs.
+- an argument vector; must contain alternating parameter names and parameter specs.
 The vector may contain symbol `&`, all argument specs following the symbol are added as kw-varargs on the generated function with provided specs wrapped in `nilable`.

-- an optional non-vector expression that evaluates to a map, defaults to `{}`, contains additional properties for returned request map, it can use parameters in definition
+- an optional non-vector expression that evaluates to a map, defaults to `{}`, contains additional properties for returned request map, it can use parameters in the definition

 In this example, the spec applied to parameter list `[id time]` will be `(s/& (s/cat :id pos-int? :time inst?) any?)`.

-Due to optionals the following definition is also legal:
+Due to optional parts of the definition, the following definition is also legal:

 ```clojure
 {GET (get-all [])}